NVIDIA/NVTX/tools/docs/NVTX_EXTENDED_PAYLOADS.md

   with a hex/binary viewer when no schema is available, or
 - a single value of a **predefined type** (e.g. an `int`, a `double`, or a C-string), decoded without a schema.
-(Note that for a single numeric scalar, the classic payload field on @ref nvtxEventAttributes_t might be simpler.)
+(Note that for a single numeric scalar, the classic payload field on @ref nvtxEventAttributes_v2 "nvtxEventAttributes_t" might be simpler.)

 Typical use cases: